sorbet/sorbet/website/docs/flow-sensitive.md

 sidebar_label: Flow Sensitivity
 ---

-Sorbet implements a **control flow sensitive** type system.
+Sorbet implements a **control flow-sensitive** type system.
 It models control flow through a program and uses it to track the program's types more accurately.[^control]

-[^control]: We abbreviate "control flow sensitive" to "flow-sensitive" throughout these docs, because Sorbet does little to no *data flow analysis*.
+[^control]: We abbreviate "control flow-sensitive" to "flow-sensitive" throughout these docs, because Sorbet does little to no *data flow analysis*.
 (Data flow analysis is a separate family of techniques that models the way data flows between variables in a program.)